 The University offers a range of scholarships and bursaries to support you through your studies.Discover More

 It's never too early to start working on your personal statement.
 We've got some useful hints and tips to help you make a great first impression.Advice & Guidance

 Not sure how many points you have?
 Use our handy calculator and find out.Points calculator

-This course is based in the Lancashire Law School
+This course is based in the School of Law and Social Science

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 For information on possible changes to course information, see our Essential and Important Course Information.

 *Tuition Fees are per year unless otherwise stated.

 For 2019/20 fees please refer to our fees page.

 You can find regulations and policies relating to student life at The University of Central Lancashire on our Student Contract page.